jenatton-Malik/5dof-robotic-arm/README.md

 ## 🗺️ Roadmap

-- [ ] Manufacture the 6-layer control board and populate it
 - [ ] Machine the cycloidal gearboxes in aircraft-grade aluminium *(CFAI Thyez)*
 - [ ] Replace printed links with carbon-fibre octagonal tubes
 - [ ] Upgrade the shoulder driver to a DM556